KoenDeleij/Mvx.Plugin.Style/Readme.md

 		//add your fonts here. of course wouldn't actually add them here, but after the plugins are loaded you could.
 	}

+To be able to bind directly in your views, you'll have to add the AssetProvider to your viewmodel :

+	[MvxInject]
+	public IAssetPlugin AssetProvider { get; set; }

 # Colors